alarson8/less_than_trucking/README.md

 Use ruby 2.4.6
 gem install bundler
 bundle install
-bundle exec rspec spec (should see green tests)
+bundle exec rspec spec (should see green test)